DeltaV93/Movie/readme.md

 ## Meta+ Movie.
 Recreating a small IMDB website inorder to learn how Laravel 5.1 works.

-## Todo List
+Todo List

-## Need to add vladations to not allow blank forms to be add to the database
-## Being able to sort based on diff. values
+Need to add validations to not allow blank forms to be add to the database Being able to sort based on diff. values
-## Make Search Work
+Make Search Work
-## Style the website
+Style the website